 Acceptable Use Policy

-Customer may not send, or attempt to send, unsolicited email messages ("Spam").
-Spam is not only annoying to Internet users.
+The Customer may not send, or attempt to send, unsolicited email messages ("Spam").
+Spam is more than simply an annoyance to Internet users.

 1. Send, or attempt to send, Spam of any kind from the Service Provider Network;